 Zucchinis (Cucurbita pepo) and cucumbers (Cucumis sativus) are both members of the Cucurbit family, so it's no wonder people confuse these two long, slender green vegetables.
 While it's more obvious when you're harvesting the annual vegetables, the young plants look similar to the untrained eye.
-When you've planted the vines, you'll remember which is which, especially if you've labeled your garden, but volunteer squash and zucchini plants in unplanned spots require identification from the seedling stage.
+When you've planted the vines, you'll remember which is which, especially if you've labeled your garden, but volunteer summer squash and zucchini plants in unplanned spots require identification from the seedling stage.

 Zucchini and cucumber plants look most similar in the seedling stage when there are fewer leaves and other identifying characteristics.
 The seed sometimes remains attached to the leaflets when the seedlings pop through the ground.
 Cucumber seeds are narrow, long and smooth, while zucchini seeds are short, wide, and have a small ridge around the perimeter.

 The differences between zucchini and cucumber plants become more apparent as the plants mature.
 While leaf shape is similar, cucumber leaves are much smaller, at 4 to 5 inches in diameter, while zucchini leaves grow 12 inches in diameter or wider.
-Zucchini plants are often considered vines, although their growth habit is more bushlike, with stems that might spread as much as 3 feet with a basically upright growth habit.
+Zucchini plants are often considered vines, although the growth habit of most types is more bushlike, with stems that might spread as much as 3 feet with a basically upright growth habit.

 At first glance, cucumbers and zucchinis bear a striking resemblance, particularly if zucchinis are picked when small and closer in size to cucumbers.
-The first clue is the stem end of the fruit -- zucchini has a woody stem at the end while a cucumber has a small, circular scar.
+The first clue is the stem end of the fruit — zucchini has a woody stem at the end while a cucumber has a small, circular scar.
 Feel the two in your hand and you'll notice cucumbers have a waxy skin, while zucchini skins are dull.

 Flavor is a dead giveaway for distinguishing zucchinis and cucumbers, but you can tell the difference in the interior flesh without taking a single bite.
 Start by cutting through the zucchini and cucumber.
 Immediately, you'll notice the softness of the zucchini as your knife glides through the flesh when compared to the "snap" in the crunchy cucumber.